-Health Benefits of walking - reduce the risk of breast cancer and bowel cancer
+Walking for Health - reduce the risk of cancer

 In recent months there has been news of two scientific studies that provide even more evidence that exercise (including walking) can help avoid cancer.